BroadbandNow/Open-Data/README.md

 # Zipcode Competition & Pricing Data
 This data utilizes BroadbandNow's proprietary plans and pricing data of over 4000 terrestrial broadband providers and the FCC's latest Form 477 data.

+### Updated
+1/6/2021: updated file to provide some missing US zip codes and correct formatting error

 ### Data Fields Appended to the broadband_data
 Zip;
 Population;